-Many of our patients are missing or need to have multiple teeth removed.
-This creates a large gap in their smile that can lead to many health and speech issues if it is not addressed.
-Patients with many missing teeth may experience a drop in self-confidence especially if it’s their front teeth.
-It can also lead to speech issues and chewing difficulties.
-Most importantly, the patient will suffer from bone loss resulting in changes to their facial structure.
-This will give them that saggy, sunken in look that can add years to the appearance.
+Some of our patients are missing teeth or need to remove many teeth to restore their oral health.
+Lost teeth create a significant gap in their smile, leading to many health and speech issues.
+In addition, patients with many missing teeth may experience a drop in self-confidence, especially if it’s their front teeth.
+Multiple missing teeth can also lead to speech issues and chewing difficulties.
+Most importantly, the patient will suffer from bone loss resulting in changes to their facial structure, such as premature facial sagging.
+Missing teeth will give them that saggy, sunken-in look that can add years to their appearance.

-If you are missing several consecutive teeth, Virginia Beach dentist, Dr. Cappy Sinclair recommends getting a dental bridge supported by dental implants.
+If you have several consecutively missing teeth, Dr. Cappy Sinclair and Dr. Mark Reichley will recommend a dental bridge supported by dental implants in Virginia Beach, VA.
 No other option offers the same level of stability or function.
-Dental implant supported restorations are considered the next best option after natural teeth.
-Dr. Sinclair or Dr. Mark Reichley will evaluate your teeth and oral health to determine if you qualify for teeth implants.
+Dental implant-supported restorations are the next best option after restoring natural teeth.
+Dr. Sinclair or Dr. Reichley will evaluate your teeth and oral health to determine if you qualify for teeth implants.

 Benefits of Multiple Dental Implants

 The use of multiple dental implants offers additional benefits for those who have lost several teeth due to trauma, decay, or other causes.
 By using multiple implants instead of just one, patients can enjoy improved stability, better chewing function, and enhanced facial structure.
 Other benefits include the following:

 - Very stable and durable allowing for better chewing ability